tomstryhn/Active-Directory-Unknown-SID/README.md

 ### Audit your ACL's on a regular basis

 Finally, and this is the one, that will make you cry, you should on a regular basis scan your Active Directory with a tool like AD ACL Scanner (link in the [Links](#links) section) and go through the report generated, either manually or using a script, to identify all the ACL's of your Active Directory with unresolved SIDs, but also to detect unwanted or unintented permission.
-When auditing the ACL's it's also worth looking for who Owners of the objects, since the Owners have permission to Delegate Permissions, and in migrated enviroments, the Owner is often a SID from the old Active Directory, from where the object was migrated.
+When auditing the ACL's it's also worth looking for who Owners of the objects, since the Owners have permission to Delegate Permissions, and in migrated environments, the Owner is often a SID from the old Active Directory, from where the object was migrated.
 I have another 'article' on this, [here](https://github.com/tomstryhn/ADObjectOwner).

 ## Toolbox